hasansalimkanmaz/enrichments/TextClassificationEnrichment/README.md

-This is an example data enrichment to classify free-form inspection points to specific action codes for the Metamaze Intelligent Document Processing platform.
+This is an example data enrichment to classify free-form text into specific predefined classes for the Metamaze Intelligent Document Processing platform.
 This enrichment uses a simple Flask API in Python, with data sourced from api call.

-Simple api request contains list of entities with their free-form text and langauges.
-Enrichment returns specific action points in the order of provided entities.
+Simple api request contains list of entities with their free-form text and languages.
+Enrichment returns specific predefined classes in the order of provided entities.

 **An example for the body of a request**